Support for the Gardens

 More about financial support for the Gardens, and our process to identify and assess potential projects for funding.
 See a map of Friends-funded projects (PDF, 541 KB).

-The Public Fund seeks donations to finance worthwhile projects within the Gardens; projects of the kind that could not be financed from the Gardens’ budget.
-More about the Public Fund.
+The Friends seek donations to finance worthwhile projects within the Gardens; projects of the kind that could not be financed from the Gardens’ budget.

+Tax deductions are available for donations over $2 made through the Friends' gift fund.
 You can easily donate online and pay by credit card, direct bank deposit or cheque as you prefer.
+Donors are issued with an official receipt which clearly shows that the donation is tax deductible.

 Practical support